jo9434/Angular-JS-with-HTML-CSS-and-TypeScript/spotify-web-app/README.md

 4) TypeScipt
 5) AngularJS Framework to build the web-app

+## Note: Steps to run the Project -
+1) First, cd C:\Users\wjoel\Documents\Spotify-Web-App\spotify-app.
+2) Second, Use ng add node-modules to add the node modules files in the command prompt.
+3) After that, ng s -o --port 8200 (-> this can be written in this way also, ng serve -o (//open) --port 4345 (// port no can be any number).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.